 Expect a continued focus on PG in the year ahead, as buyers and sellers alike seek greater flexibility and the industry awaits signs of a new normal.

-As Content Marketing Manager, Rachel Sullivan leads SpotX’s content strategy.
+Rachel Sullivan is the Senior Content Marketing Manager at SpotX, where she leads content strategy.
 She helps shape the stories, insights, and news that leaders across the advertising ecosystem need to advance the industry.
 Rachel previously managed B2B content and digital marketing for a range of emerging technology companies and has both agency and in-house experience.
 Outside of work, you can find her traveling the world or exploring her home of New York City.